Direct Learning with Guarantees of the Difference DAG Between Structural Equation Models: Introduction and Related Work

 In this paper, we focus on the problem of learning the structural differences between two linear structural equation models (SEMs) (or Bayesian networks) given samples drawn from each of the model.
-We assume that the (unknown) topological ordering between the two SEMs remains consistent, i.e., there are no edge reversals and that the noise variances of the variables across the two SEMs remain the same.
-These are reasonable assumptions in many settings and have been considered by prior work \cite{wang_direct_2018,jalali_dirty_2010}.
-Our primary focus in this paper is to develop an algorithm that directly learns the difference using a number of samples that depends only the sparsity of the difference DAG.
+We assume that the (unknown) topological ordering between the two SEMs remains consistent, i.e., there are no edge reversals.
+This is a reasonable assumption in many settings and have also been considered by prior work \cite{wang_direct_2018}.
+For instance, edges representing genetic interactions may appear or disappear or change weights, but generally do not change directions \citep{belyaeva2020dci}.
+Furthermore, in the multi-task learning literature it is often assumed that the noise variances across different tasks are the same (c.f. \cite{jalali_dirty_2010}).
+Our primary goal in this paper is to develop an algorithm that \textit{directly} learns the difference DAG by using a number of samples that depends only on the \textit{sparsity} of the difference DAG.
 This is a much more challenging problem than structure learning of Bayesian networks since in the latter case when the causal ordering is known, structure learning boils down to regressing each variable against all other variables that come before it in the topological order and picking out the non-zero coefficients.
-However, the fact that the individual DAGs are dense, this rules out performing regressions in the individual model and then comparing invariances of the coefficients across the two models.
+However, the fact that the individual DAGs are \textit{dense}, rules out performing regressions in the individual model and then comparing invariances of the coefficients across the two models.

 The problem of learning the difference between undirected graphs (or Markov random fields) has received much more attention than the directed case.
 For instance \cite{zhao_direct_2014, liu2017support, yuan_differential_2017, fazayeli_generalized_2016} develop algorithms for estimating the difference between Markov random fields and Ising models with finite sample guarantees.
 Another closely related problem is estimating invariances between causal structure across multiple environments \cite{peters2016causal}.
-However, this is desirable when the \emph{common structure} is expected to be sparse across environments, as opposed to our setting where the difference is expected to be sparse.
+However, this is desirable when the \emph{common structure} is expected to be sparse across environments, as opposed to our setting where the \textit{difference} is expected to be sparse.